-Simsbury Public Schools will be closed until at least April 17.
+Simsbury Public Schools will remain closed through the remainder of the 2019-20 school year.
 Starting Wednesday, March 18, grab-and-go breakfast and lunch will be made available to students.
 Distribution of meals will occur at Simsbury High School, 34 Farms Village Road on Mondays and Wednesdays from 10:00am-12:00pm.
 Monday's distribution will provide breakfast and lunch for Monday and Tuesday.
 Wednesday's distribution will address breakfast and lunch needs for Wednesday, Thursday and Friday.
 If you have any questions, please feel free to contact the Simsbury Public Schools Nutrition Services.

 All school playgrounds, fields, courts and recreation areas, including Holden Field and the track at Simsbury High School, are closed until further notice.